jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 There are languages that do a great deal of pre-execution static semantic checking, like Java and Haskell.
 For better or worse, JavaScript does very little in that regard.

 Finally, semantics is simply the actual meaning produced by a valid statement.
 That `5 + 5` produces 10 is a fact of semantics.
 You get semantic errors when a program produces a valid meaning, but it's not the one you intended.
 This includes things like logic errors in the code and implementing an algorithm incorrectly.
-A semantic error would be something like `5 + "5"`, where you have the number 5 and try to add it to the text "5."
+For example, let's say you have the code `5 + "5"`, where you have the number 5 and try to add it to the text "5."
 JavaScript will let you do this; the result is the text "55."
 If you intended to add 2 numbers together, this is a semantic error and you'll have to find the source of the bug.

 Semantic errors are the worst kind of error in a program because they can be very difficult to find.
-You don't even know they exist until you run the program with input that produces the wrong value.
+Sometimes they will cause the interpreter to throw an error, but often they don't.
+You don't even know they exist until you run the program that produces the wrong value.

-The interpreter can't catch semantic errors ahead of time, so you have to actually run the program to discover them.

-Writing tests to catch potential semantic errors is a good practice, and we will write tests for many of our programs in this book.
+You can reduce the number of semantic errors in your programs by writing tests, which we will do for some of the programs in this book.

 ## Abstraction and Combination

-Programming languages don't just give you primitives like 5 and `+` to work with; they also give you means of *abstraction* and *combination*.
+In addition to primitives like 5 and `+`, they also give you means of *abstraction* and *combination*.

 Abstraction means hiding the details so the person using a thing doesn't need to know exactly how it works.

 It's like driving a car.
-You don't need to know all the details of how the accelerator pedal connects to the various mechanisms that make the car go faster.
-You just need to know how to push the pedal down to get to the speed at which you want to drive.
+You don't need to know exactly how the accelerator pedal connects to the various mechanisms that make the car go faster.
+You just need to know how to push the pedal down to get to the speed you want.
 The actual process of how the car goes faster is abstracted away.

 In a programming language, abstractions are bits of logic that allow you to treat them like primitives.
 They are often combinations of language primitives, as well as other abstractions defined by programmers.